Net9eleven/Reganomondi/README.md

-# 👋 Hi, I'm Regan Omondi
+# 👋 Hi, I'm Net9eleven

 Welcome to my GitHub!
 I'm a passionate software developer based in Eldoret, Kenya, with over 2 years of experience building solutions that focus on real-world impact.